 The Pulitzer Prize for Drama

-The Pulitzers, originally scheduled for April 20th, now will be announced on May 4 at 3 p.m., via livestream at Pulitzer.org (which is how many of us have learned of them in past years too)
+The Pulitzers, originally scheduled for April 20th, was announced on May 4 at 3 p.m., via livestream at Pulitzer.org (which is how many of us have learned of them in past years too) Winner: A Strange Loop

 The Pulitzer Prizes were established in 1917 at Columbia University, and, although most of the awards are given for works of journalism, from the start, they included an annual award for a new work by an American playwright that premiered either in New York or regionally within the previous calendar year.
 While this is a national award, it’s rare for the award to go to a show that hasn’t had a run in New York City.

 The winner and finalist are recommended by a different annual group of four theater critics and a theater academic, but can be overridden by the Pulitzer Board — which was most infamously done in 1963, when the board rejected the jury’s choice of Edward Albee’s “Who’s Afraid of Virginia Woolf?” and gave no award in drama that year.
 (In later years, they did give Pulitzers to Albee for three subsequent plays.)
 In 2010, the board rejected all three of the jury’s recommendations, and chose the winner on its own, “Next to Normal.”

 Here are other plays and musical — now universally accepted as among the greatest ever written for the American stage — that did NOT win a Pulitzer Prize: “The Glass Menagerie” by Tennessee Williams; “A Raisin in the Sun” by Lorraine Hansberry,” “The Crucible” by Arthur Miller (but Miller’s “Death of a Salesman” was awarded a Pulitzer); “Oklahoma”; “Gypsy”; “West Side Story”; “Sweeney Todd”;